Kids Party Food Guide

 The Classics (Always Winners)

-- Chicken Nuggets/Fingers: 4-5 pieces per child.
-Serve with ketchup and honey mustard.
+- Chicken Nuggets/Fingers: Plan 3 to 4 pieces per child.
+Serve with ketchup and a mild honey mustard or ranch on the side rather than poured on top.

 Fun Finger Foods

-- Quesadilla Triangles: Cut into small wedges.
-Cheese-only for picky eaters.
+- Quesadilla Triangles: Cut each quesadilla into small wedges and plan 2 to 3 wedges per child.
+Keep a cheese-only batch for picky eaters.

 Sweets (The Main Event!)

-- Brownies: Cut into small squares for little hands.
+- Brownies: Cut into small squares sized for little hands.
+One square per child works alongside cake or cupcakes.

 Sample Menu: Birthday Party for 15 Kids